rschristopher/ischristtrue.com/src/modern-views/christianity.md

 ## The True Church?

-Many will claim there's to be the true church of Christ.
+Many will claim theirs to be the true church of Christ.
-Many will claim that other churches are, in fact, not the true church of Christ.
-It is wise to be skeptical.
+Many will claim that other churches are not the true church of Christ.
+It is wise to be skeptical of any such claims.

-Many will claim that the true church is invisible.
+Others will claim that the true church is invisible.
-Their physical buildings then are not the true church.
+The physical buildings then are not the true church.
 And usually that shows.
 The banality and lack of sacredness of modern churches is self evident, where even shopping malls have more beauty and reverence in their aesthetic.